Perturbative analysis of the Wess-Zumino flow: The Wess-Zumino flow

 where

-The second equality of Eq.(\ref{inital_condition_Phi}) is a direct consequence of the non-renormalization theorem.
+The second equality of Eq.(\ref{inital_condition_Phi}) is a direct consequence of the nonrenormalization theorem.
 We may consider ${\bf \Psi}|_{t=0}= f(M) {\bf \Phi}_0$ instead of Eq.(\ref{inital_condition_Psi}) because the conclusion of this section does not change for any nonzero function $f(M)$.
-Hereafter we took $f(M)=1$ for simplicity.
+Hereafter, we take $f(M)=1$ for simplicity.

 The operators introduced above satisfy

 and